ClubScraper/.github/profile/README.md

 ## About ClubHub

 ClubHub is your one-stop platform for discovering and staying connected with the vibrant student life at the University of Toronto.
 Whether you're looking for student-led events, clubs, or ways to get involved, ClubHub brings all of this to your fingertips.
 With an intuitive design and self-updating functionality, ClubHub provides the latest information about student-led events across St.George, Scarborough and Mississauga campuses.

+**ClubHub is still a work-in-progress; as of now, we are making the polishing touches to our website and looking for funding to deploy it.**

 ---